krnese/AzureDeploy/ARM/lab-2.md

 ### Objectives

-In this lab, you will learn the basics of Resource Manager templates, and create a reusable template.
+In this lab, you will learn the basics of Resource Manager templates, and create a reusable template while exploring some of the common template techniques and functions.
-You will learn and explore more about the capabilities of ARM templates, how they work, the declarative approach, and that the Azure resources are idempotent.

 **Scenario**

 Your organization is pivoting over to the DevOps era, and are fairly new to Azure.
 Your company will start to leverage storage accounts in Azure for their applications, hence you need to create a reusable Resource Manager template.
 You want to ensure that they can successfully deploy this template every time.
-Post deployment, the devs want to know the FQDN for the primary endpoint of the storage account, to be used by their web application.
+Post deployment, the devs want to know the FQDN for the primary endpoint of the storage account, to be used by their web application, and they don't want to use the Azure portal to retrieve this information.

 #### Creating a resource manager template for storage accounts